 Apart from the cash held for the operation of the Academy, Hodgson Academy has no realisable investments.
 With respect to its cash holdings the Board of Trustees has adopted a low risk strategy.
-In addition to the main current account the School maintained a 'notice' money market account and a 32 Day notice deposit account to generate additional interest.
+In addition to the main current account the Academy maintained a 32 Day notice deposit account to generate additional interest throughout the financial year.